Last updated

 • room and bed configuration

 It is important to understand the difference between a single-room unit and a multi-room unit before creating one.
-Create and update requests are subject to validation.
+Also note that create and update requests are subject to validations specific to the unit type.

 Known incompatibilities with Extranet

-When accessing rooms (units) created using the Rooms API in Extranet, you may encounter certain issues, such as:
+When accessing the details of the units ("rooms") that were created using the Rooms API in Extranet, you may encounter the following issues:

-• warnings that are not returned by the Rooms API; for example about a mismatch between the occupancy and a number of beds
+• warnings that are not returned by the Rooms API.
+For example, a warning message about a mismatch between the occupancy and the number of beds.

-• data not being visible in the UI; for example if you add more than 3 beds to a single bed configurations only 3 will be shown
+• some data missing in the UI.
+For example, if you add more than 3 beds to a single-bed configuration only 3 are shown.

 These incompatibilities arise because Extranet is designed to provide the best user experience in the UI, and therefore implements stricter rules.
-This does not mean that a room created using the API is invalid.
+This does not mean that a unit (room) created using the API is invalid.